NileshPandit2601/SmartPricer-ML-Powered-Price-Prediction-for-Computer-Gear/README.md

 ## Overview
 **SmartPricer** leverages **Machine Learning** to **bridge the gap between online and offline computer equipment prices**.
-It empowers retailers to stay competitive and ensures customers get fair pricing.
+It empowers retailers to stay competitive while ensuring customers receive fair and transparent pricing.

 ---